GoogleCloudPlatform/microservices-demo/README.md

    to all `imageName:` fields.

-2. Edit the Deployment manifests at `kubernetes-manifests` directory and update the image names to match the changes you made in the previous step.
+2. Edit the Deployment manifests at `kubernetes-manifests` directory and update the `image` fields to match the changes you made in the previous step.

 3. Install [Skaffold] and `skaffold run`.
 This builds the container images, pushes them to GFR, and deploys the application to Kubernetes.